Latest Posts

 Enterprises – What Mobile Operators Are Not Telling You

 Businesses are experiencing the proof in the pudding – mobile(text) messaging is a potent marketing tool.
 Some enterprises are catching on to the many other ways mobile messaging can positively affect their business.
-Today’s consumer expects convenience that meets the instant gratification need.
-Hence we are witnessing more and more services that use mobile messaging to interact between businesses and their customers.
+Today’s consumer expects convenience that meets the need for instant gratification.
+Hence, we are witnessing more and more services that use mobile messaging to interact with companies and their customers.

-The lion share of businesses using mobile messaging for marketing or other services must make a monthly commitment of $500 – $1000 to a mobile messaging aggregator for a Short Code and access to the Mobile Operators networks (ex..
-Verizon, Sprint, T-Mobile, AT&T), plus a transactional cost on each message.
-For these companies, messaging is not part of their regular business phone service; it is another relationship to manage, an additional cost, and another bill to analyze and process.
+The majority of businesses using mobile messaging for marketing or other services must make a monthly commitment of $500 – $1000 to a mobile messaging aggregator for a Short Code and access to the Mobile Operators’ networks (e.g., Verizon, Sprint, T-Mobile, AT&T), plus a transactional cost per message.
+For these companies, messaging is not part of their regular business phone service; it is another relationship to manage, an additional fee, and another bill to analyze and process.

 Related Articles :

-There are very few companies out there that can activate a regular phone line because the Mobile Operators are using anti-competitive practices by blocking or limiting the throughput of the traditional telephone carrier customer’s messages, ultimately treating messages originating from landlines differently.
-SMB’s and Enterprise Businesses lose… rather than messaging being incorporated within the traditional phone service as a Long Code and provided by their phone company; businesses are forced into a solution that is:
+Very few companies can activate a regular phone line because mobile operators use anti-competitive practices by blocking or limiting the throughput of traditional telephone carrier customers’ messages, ultimately treating messages originating from landlines differently.
+SMBs and Enterprise Businesses lose… rather than messaging being incorporated within the traditional phone service as a Long Code and provided by their phone company, businesses are forced into a solution that is:

 • More Costly